Sexually Transmitted Infections (STIs)

 What are sexually transmitted infections (STIs)?

-STIs are infectious diseases passed from person to person through sexual contact.
+STIs are infections passed from person to person through sexual contact.
 They may also be called STDs for sexually transmitted diseases.
 Millions of new cases are diagnosed every year in the U.S. According to the CDC, 15- to 24-year-olds make up half of all new STIs.

 How can you protect yourself from STIs?

 The best way to prevent getting an STI is to not have sex, including oral, vaginal, or anal sex.
-But you can take steps to lower your risk for an STD if you decide to become sexually active, or are currently sexually active.
+But you can take steps to lower your risk for an STI if you decide to become sexually active or are currently sexually active.
 These include:

 Use a male latex condom the correct way every time you have sex.
 Or use a female polyurethane condom plus medicine that kills sperm (topical spermicide).

 Prevent and control other STIs.
 Having one STI may increase your risk for others.

 Get the HPV vaccine before having sex for the first time or as soon as possible after becoming sexually active.

 Delay having sexual relationships as long as you can.
 The younger you are when you start having sex, the more likely you are to get an STI.

 Limit the number of sexual partners you have.
 As an example, some couples decide to be "mutually monogamous," meaning only being sexually active with each other while dating or living together.
 This greatly lowers the risk of STIs to either of you.